alaahadid/Managed-UI/README.md

 ## System Requirements:
-- Windows (R) XP SP3, Vista, 8, 8.1, 10; X86 or X64.
-(Supports all Windows versions that support .net framework 4)
+- Work with Windows (R) XP SP3, Vista.
+7, 8, 8.1 and 10.
+X86 or X64.
+(Work on all Windows releases that support .net framework 4)
-- .Net Framework 4 installed on target pc.
+- .Net Framework 4 or later installed in target pc (also another .net framework can be used depending on library build, since developer can use source code of ManagedUI and configure version of .net framework, it must be >= 4 for MEF support.)

+For developers, you'll need Visual Studio IDE installed, VS Community was used for building this project.

-### As developer, you need a good knowledge of:
+### Also, you need a good knowledge of:

 - Managed Extensibility Framework (MEF), read more here: <https://msdn.microsoft.com/en-us/library/dd460648(v=vs.110).aspx>
-- Localizing Windows Forms, read more here: <https://msdn.microsoft.com/en-us/library/y99d1cd3(v=vs.71).aspx>
+- Localizing Windows Forms, read more here: <https://docs.microsoft.com/en-us/dotnet/framework/resources/> , what is needed with ManagedUI is to know-how to add and edit resource files to add resources such as images and texts, see [Walkthrough: Localizing Windows Forms](https://docs.microsoft.com/en-us/previous-versions//y99d1cd3(v=vs.85)?redirectedfrom=MSDN).

 #### Note:

 ManagedUI uses SlimDX from NuGet, it should be installed by default when using VisualStudio with NuGet Manager.

 If Not, simply download SlimDX (included in the binary releases of ManagedUI) and add it as reference to ManagedUI.

 ## Features

+A project that use ManagedUI can have:

 - Editable and dynamic menu items and toolbars.
 Can give end-user options to edit main menu, toolbars, theme and shortcuts (hotkeys)
 - Editable and dynamic tabs (control windows in the main window).
 Also you can give the end-user option to edit the tabs layout easily.
 - Dynamic built-in settings engine.
 Allows end-user to manage your application easy, easy to create setting pages as well.
-- Add-ons support, the project uses MEF (Managed Extensibility Framework), use services instead of just add-reference style.
+- Add-ons support, the project uses MEF (see here), use services instead of just add-reference style.
 - Uses commands and command combinations instead of just calling methods and creating instances.
 - Multilingual interface support built in.
 You can make your project multilingual or simply single language.
-- An engine that can be used more than once to create more applications.
+- Can be considered as an engine that can be used to create .net applications, and these applications may share same components.
 - Easy to deal with and coding.

 ## Installation